tobykurien/Xtendroid/README.md

 getUserList.adapter = adapter
 ```

-And there's more, documentation coming soon.
 For an example of a project that uses this library, see the Webapps project http://github.com/tobykurien/webapps

 Getting Started
 ----------------